LeenMass/Factory_Management/README.md

 ---
 ## Future Goals

 - Implement a full dashboard with visual statistics

-- Make the interface fully responsive
+- Make the interface fully responsive for all devices

-- Add testing and automated scripts
+- Add testing and automated scripts to ensure reliability
+- Improve overall user experience and UI clarity